 How Much Time do I Have to File a Drunk Driving Accident Claim?

 Florida’s statute of limitations, Fla.
-Stat. § 95.11, states that you have four years from the date of the drunk driving accident to file a claim.
+Stat. § 95.11, states that you have two years from the date of the drunk driving accident to file a claim.
 We recommend that you file as soon as possible so that you can have a greater chance of getting the maximum amount of damages.
-If you file past the four years deadline, you may not receive a high settlement or any settlement at all.
+If you file past the two years deadline, you may not receive a high settlement or any settlement at all.

-While Florida gives you four years to file, the time you have to file a claim may be longer or shorter depending on your case.
+While Florida gives you two years to file, the time you have to file a claim may be longer or shorter depending on your case.
 A personal injury lawyer can tell you the exact amount of time you have based on your situation.

 In the unfortunate event that you lose a loved one to a drunk driving accident, you will have two years from their date of death to file a wrongful death claim.
 Our lawyers can help you navigate the process during this difficult time.

 Florida PIP Insurance and Drunk Driving Accidents

 Florida is a no-fault insurance state which requires those who register a vehicle to carry a minimum of $10,000 property damage liability (PDL) and a minimum of $10,000 in personal injury protection (PIP) coverage.
 This means when you get into an accident with a drunk driver, your first course of action is to file a claim with your PIP insurance carrier.